RohanAlexander/telling_stories_with_data/_book/04-workflow.md

 ### Getting started

+R Markdown integrates code and natural language in a way that is called 'literate programming' [@Knuth1984].
 R Markdown is a mark-up language similar to HyperText Markup Language (HTML) or LaTeX, in comparison to a 'What You See Is What You Get' (WYSIWYG) language, such as Microsoft Word.
 This means that all the aspects are consistent, for instance, all top-level heading will look the same.
 But, it means that we must use symbols to designate how we would like certain aspects to appear.
 And it is only when we build the mark-up that we get to see what it looks like.

 R Markdown is a variant of Markdown that is specifically designed to allow R code chunks to be included.
 One advantage is that we can get a 'live' document in which code executes and then forms part of the document.
 Another advantage of R Markdown is that very similar code can compile into a variety of documents, including html pages and PDFs.
 R Markdown also has default options set up for including a title, author, and date sections.
 One disadvantage is that it can take a while for a document to compile because all the code needs to run. @rmarkdownforscientists is especially useful for instructions on how to achieve specific outcomes with R Markdown.